Link to this headingContext

 This hook allows us to sidestep that confusion, and it also gives us a superpower: we can modify the delay without having to worry about stopping and starting the interval.

 I learned about this hook from Dan in his blog post on the subject, and he does a fantastic job explaining what all this funkiness is and why you need it.
 He explains it better than I would be able to, so if you're curious how it works, read his blog post all about it!

-I did make one significant change to his version: My version of the hook returns the interval ID, in exactly the same way that
+I did make one significant change to his version: My version of the hook returns the interval ID, similar to

 delay equal to

 Link to this headingUsage

 useInterval lets us track how much time has elapsed since the user has started the stopwatch.